gray pathway between green trees

 An issue I see a lot is people allowing their dogs to just pull them around sniffing at things.
 Now for some dogs this is fine, but for others this can lead to frantic behaviour and overarousal.

 I always recommend that with reactive and anxious dogs you have to set boundaries.
-You can’t allow them to pull or constantly sniff around, because it can be overwhelming.
+You can’t allow them to pull or constantly sniff around, because it can be overwhelming which can lead to a dog overstimulated on walks.

 I don’t know about you but there have been times Jasper and I are walking and he’ll be sniffing and catch the scent of another dog.
 His body then goes into an instant state of arousal.